Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 Bottom line: is Turbo VPN a good free VPN service?

-Turbo VPN isn’t our cup of tea.
-Between the usability issues, data leaks, and lack of features, we would choose to go with a different VPN option.
+Between Turbo VPN's usability issues, data leaks, and lack of features, we would choose to go with a different VPN.

 We didn’t find this VPN to be particularly robust or fast in our testing.
 While we didn’t experience any malware on our device like other users reported, it’s still worth taking the multiple reports of malware into consideration when choosing to install Turbo VPN.